What is aspergillosis?

 To diagnose nasal aspergillosis, at least two of the following four criteria must be met for most dogs:

-• Radiographs (X-rays), CT (computed tomography) scan, or MRI (magnetic resonance imaging) will show changes that suggest a fungal infection.
-MRI or CT are considered more diagnostic than radiographs.
+- Radiographs (X-rays), CT (computed tomography) scans, or MRI (magnetic resonance imaging) will indicate a fungal infection.
+MRI and CT are considered more diagnostic than X-rays.

-• Fungal plaques or aspergillomas may be visible with rhinoscopy (a technique where a narrow needle-like camera is inserted into the nose).
+- Fungal plaques or aspergillomas may be visible with rhinoscopy (a technique in which a narrow, needle-like camera is inserted into the nose).

-• Aspergillus organisms are seen in or cultured from a tissue biopsy.
+- Aspergillus organisms are seen in a tissue biopsy or cultured from a tissue biopsy.
 The fungus is not usually seen in nasal discharge but may be recovered by flushing the nasal cavity.

-• A blood test is positive for antibodies against an Aspergillus species; these tests must be interpreted with caution, however, as the different species of Aspergillus don’t cross-react on a test, meaning you must test separately for each species.
+- A blood test is positive for antibodies against an Aspergillus species.
+These tests must be interpreted with caution, however, as the different species of Aspergillus do not cross-react on tests, so separate tests are needed for each species.

-DNA testing on cultured fungal colonies or biopsy samples is sometimes used to identify fungal species, but they too can be difficult to interpret.
+Fungal species are sometimes identified using DNA testing on cultured fungal colonies or biopsy samples, but these tests can also be difficult to interpret.

 How is aspergillosis treated?

-Fungal infections, in general, require extended treatment and many of the drugs traditionally used to treat aspergillosis have toxic side effects.
-Advances in techniques and medications have enabled better success with the treatment of nasal aspergillosis, but systemic aspergillosis is still challenging to treat.
+Fungal infections generally require extended treatment and many of the drugs traditionally used to treat aspergillosis have toxic side effects.
+Advances in techniques and medications have improved the success of nasal aspergillosis treatment, but systemic aspergillosis is still challenging to treat.

 Treatment of nasal aspergillosis